 As you run, you’re trying to push yourself to that fine limit between running fast, and going too fast and burning out.

-Your Rate of Perceived Exertion in a marathon probably starts around a 7, and climbs throughout.
+Your Rate of Perceived Exertion in a marathon probably starts around a 6 or 7, and climbs throughout.

 Marathons are a one-time deal.